learn-with-devops/devops/GitHub/readme.md

 ### Copy the entire git repo to another empty repo with all history , commits and Tags.

+	I think the commands you are looking for are:

+	cd repo2
+	git checkout master
+	git remote add r1remote **url-of-repo1**
+	git fetch r1remote
+	git merge r1remote/master --allow-unrelated-histories
+	git remote rm r1remote

+	After that repo2/master will contain everything from repo2/master and repo1/master, and will also have the history of both of them.

 ## Git Commands to performe the operations